Welcome to today's edition of the Rush 24-7 podcast.

 The kinder we are to terrorists, the harsher we are to their potential victims.

-Striking the balance between these two goods, humane treatment, foreknowledge of deadly attacks is difficult, but the Bush administration seems to lean too far in the direction of the detainees.
+Striking the balance between these two goods, humane treatment, foreknowledge of deadly attacks, is difficult, but the Bush administration seems to lean too far in the direction of the detainees.

-5,000 vaccinations on a total of 550 detainees have been performed since 2002.
+Some 5,000 dental operations, including teeth cleanings, 5,000 vaccinations on a total of 550 detainees have been performed since 2002.

-What if a date detainee confesses a weakness like fear of the dark to a doctor that might be useful to interrogators?
+What if a detainee confesses a weakness like fear of the dark to a doctor that might be useful to interrogators?

 I asked the doctor in charge, would he share that information?